Mayor / Kansas City, MO

 Quinton Lucas’s Ideas

-Problem Tools like tax incentive financing and investment incentives, which were made to address blight and help poor urban areas, were often being used in already successful real estate areas.
-As a result, members of the minority community and public institutions felt defensive against economic development, and these programs were […]
+Problem Tools like tax incentive financing and investment incentives, which were made to address blight and help poor urban areas, were often being used in […]